 We are running Kubernetes on bare metal. 🙂

 Next up, we will be deploying NGINX across our nodes.
-Stay tuned!!
+Continue on to Part II!